Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: Background And Related Work

-\textbf{UI element matching.} Given an element from an old version, the goal of a UI element matching task is to find the corresponding element in the new version.
-UI element matching has been applied to several domains (e.g., test reuse~\cite{10.1145/3460319.3464827}, automated compatibility testing~\cite{CdDiff}, and automated maintenance of UI tests).
-Although there are various techniques for UI element matching, only a few of them are suitable for our evaluation.
-For example, COLOR~\cite{color} and GUIDER~\cite{xu2021guider} use a combination of attribute and visual information to match elements.
-However, COLOR only recommends updated locators to testers instead of repairing broken tests while GUIDER focuses on Android test repair.
-As our goal is to study UI test repair, we didn’t compare with tools~\cite{shao2021webevo,sftm2023} that perform matching without repair. \watertool{}~\cite{water} and \vistatool{}~\cite{vista} are classic UI test repair tools, which match elements according to attribute information and visual information, respectively.
-Existing repair work mainly relies on designing some strategies based on element information~\cite{water,vista}, or simply combining machine learning algorithms with the repair of UI test cases~\cite{Vifer}.
-Due to the differences between UI test cases and existing APR work~\cite{xia2023automated}, it is not suitable to directly use existing APR approaches to repair UI test cases.
-In this paper, we focus on Web UI test repair.
-Different from these prior approaches, we explore the feasibility of using prior test repair approaches to obtain an initial ranked list of elements and use ChatGPT to perform global view matching.
+\textbf{UI element matching.} Given an element from an old version web, UI element matching aims to find the corresponding element in the new version.
+UI element matching has been applied to several domains (e.g., test reuse~\cite{10.1145/3460319.3464827,khalili2024semantic}, automated compatibility testing~\cite{CdDiff}, and automated maintenance of UI tests).
+While several techniques exist for UI element matching, only a few are suitable for our evaluation.
+This paper evaluates classic UI test repair tools \watertool{}~\cite{water} and \vistatool{}~\cite{vista}, which match elements based on attribute information and visual information, respectively.
+Existing repair work mainly relies on strategies based on element information~\cite{water,vista}, or simply combining machine learning algorithms with repair tools~\cite{Vifer}.
+COLOR~\cite{color} and GUIDER~\cite{xu2021guider} use a combination of attribute and visual information for matching.
+However, COLOR only returns updated locators instead of repairing broken tests while GUIDER focuses on Android test repair.
+Due to the differences between UI tests and existing APR work~\cite{xia2023automated}, we may not be able to directly use prior APR approaches to repair UI tests.
+Unlike prior approaches, we explore the feasibility of using prior test repair approaches to obtain an initial ranked list of elements and use ChatGPT to perform subsequent matching.